LYNCH·LLP

 • Does the allowance rate vary across art units?

 Yes.
 The allowance rate ranges from 66% to 67% across the examiner's art units.
-Art-unit-specific rates are reported separately.
+These figures describe historical outcomes and are not predictive of any particular application.

 ◈ RESPONDING TO AN OFFICE ACTION